deepsense-ai/seahorse/docs/operations/string_indexer.md

 ---
 layout: documentation
-displayTitle: Assemble Vector
+displayTitle: String Indexer
-title: Assemble Vector
+title: String Indexer
-description: Assemble Vector
+description: String Indexer
 usesMathJax: true
 includeOperationsMenu: true
 ---
-Merges multiple columns into a single vector column.
+Maps a string column of labels to a column of label indices.

 This operation is ported from Spark ML.
-For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.feature.VectorAssembler">org.apache.spark.ml.feature.VectorAssembler documentation</a>.
+For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#io.deepsense.deeplang.doperables.SingleStringIndexer">io.deepsense.deeplang.doperables.SingleStringIndexer documentation</a>.

 **Since**: Seahorse 1.0.0